ttrivelato/wordpress-plugin-post-favorite/README.md

 ### Installing

-Once you have installed wordpress, just use the compressed file: archive/1.0.zip
+Once you have installed wordpress, just use the compressed file: archive/wordpress-plugin-post-favorite.zip

-In the wordpress admin go to the Plugins/Add New menu and execute the plugin upload.
+Loged as admin in your wordpress go to the menu Plugins -> Add New and and click at plugin upload.
-With the plugin inserted in your wordpress just activate to release the use.
+When the plugin was installed in your wordpress just activate to start the use.

 A functional example can be viewed at: http://wordpress-plugin-post-favorite.ttrivelato.com.br